VisionVector/recommenders/SETUP.md

     ./scripts/generate_conda_file.sh --pyspark
     conda env create -n reco_pyspark -f conda_pyspark.yaml

-**NOTE** - for this environment, we need to set the environment variables `PYSPARK_PYTHON` and `PYSPARK_DRIVER_PYTHON` to point to the conda python executable.
+**NOTE** for this environment, we need to set the environment variables `PYSPARK_PYTHON` and `PYSPARK_DRIVER_PYTHON` to point to the conda python executable.

-To set these variables every time the environment is activated, we can follow the steps of this [guide](https://conda.io/docs/user-guide/tasks/manage-environments.html#macos-and-linux).
-Assuming that we have installed the environment in `/anaconda/envs/reco_pyspark`, we create the file `/anaconda/envs/reco_pyspark/etc/conda/activate.d/env_vars.sh` and add:
+For setting these variables every time the environment is activated, we can follow the steps of this [guide](https://conda.io/docs/user-guide/tasks/manage-environments.html#macos-and-linux).
+Assuming that we have installed the environment in `/anaconda/envs/reco_pyspark`, we create the file `/anaconda/envs/reco_pyspark/activate.d/env_vars.sh` and add:

 ```bash
 #!/bin/sh